 After a week of trying to understand the eating schedule and frequent hunger pains, I finally learned when food was put in front of me – I should eat as if I wasn’t going to eat again that day!
 I had to really train myself to accept the fact I wasn’t in control of when I was eating, the portions, or what I was eating…this is the Food Shock process.
 Instead I (and my stomach) learned to appreciate it whenever I had food and ate whatever was made in satisfaction.

 Jordan Food Oddities

-During my month in Jordan, I witnessed many things about food and eating that were culturally foreign to me…and quite frankly odd.
+During my month in Jordan, I witnessed many things about food and eating that was culturally foreign to me…and quite frankly odd.
 I found them amusing and consistent throughout Jordan.

 Drinks are really separate from eating.
 You could sit down and have a whole huge feast and no one would have a glass in front of them (except me of course!).
-After the eating was finished, then they would get water, coffee, or tea.
-I am used to the process of eat a little, drink a little, eat a little, drink a little…so I found this drinkless eating hard to get used to, but fairly easy to remedy!
+After the eating was finished, they would get water, coffee, or tea.
+I am used to the process of eating a little, drinking a little, eating a little, drinking a little…so I found this drinkless eating hard to get used to, but fairly easy to remedy!

 Finally, a meal consisted of one dish and bread.
 There rarely were different choices with a variety of vegetables or side dishes.

 My Favorite Jordan Foods

 I did find some food that was definitely new to me and unique to Jordan and the Middle East.
 Then I also found familiar food such as bread – but the quantities and types of bread consumed were new to me!
 I of course tried all the food, but here were some of my favorites